-The reason for the decline in M. major abundance remains unclear.
-The abundances of Teleaulax-like cryptophytes were very similar to those of M. major during the survey, except at the peak of M. major abundance where low abundance of Teleaulax-like cryptophytes were observed (Fig. 4), suggesting that M. major exert a strong impact on cryptophyte prey populations.
-The correlation between Teleaulax-like cryptophytes and M. major abundances suggests a tightly-coupled predator-prey relationship.
-Assuming an ingestion rate of ~ 1 cryptophyte ciliate-¹ day-¹ needed for maximum growth (Yih et al. 2004, Hansen & Fenchel 2006), our results suggest that abundances of free-living T. amphioxeia during the survey were too low to sustain the growth of M. major, leading to the decline of the red water blooms.
-The hypothetical growth limitation of M. major by cryptophyte prey availability may be even stronger considering that M. major may compete for cryptophytes against other predators in the estuary, like dinoflagellates (Yih et al. 2004 and references therein).
+The reason for the decline in Mesodinium abundance remains unclear.
+The abundances of Teleaulax-like cryptophytes were very similar to those of Mesodinium during the survey, except at the peak of Mesodinium abundance where low abundances of Teleaulax-like cryptophytes were observed (Fig. 4), suggesting that Mesodinium exert a strong impact on cryptophyte prey populations.
+The correlation between Teleaulax-like cryptophytes and Mesodinium abundances implies a tightly-coupled predator-prey relationship.
+Assuming an ingestion rate of ~ 1 cryptophyte ciliate-¹ day-¹ needed for maximum growth (Yih et al. 2004, Hansen & Fenchel 2006), our results suggest that abundances of free-living T. amphioxeia during the survey were too low to sustain the growth of Mesodinium, possibly leading to the decline of the red water blooms.
+The hypothetical growth limitation of Mesodinium by cryptophyte prey availability may be even stronger considering that Mesodinium may compete for cryptophytes against other predators in the estuary, such as dinoflagellates (Yih et al. 2004 and references therein).

-A few different possible phenomena could enable M. major to proliferate in the estuary despite the low abundance of free-living T. amphioxeia.
-One explanation is that T. amphioxeia can replicate inside the host cell.
-While the ability of T. amphioxeia to replicate inside M. major has not yet been demonstrated in cultures, it has been observed in other single-celled endosymbiont-bearing organisms, such as the ciliate Paramecium bursaria (Kodama & Fujishima 2009, Johnson 2011).
-Another explanation is that T. amphioxeia persists inside the ciliate as a non-replicating endosymbiont for an extended period of time, and grows within the cell over the course of the bloom as M. major continues to graze.
-In the Korean isolate of the related ciliate, M. rubrum, it has been shown that the prey plastids can not only persist, but also maintain photosynthetic function for up to 80 days (Myung et al. 2013).
-These possible explanations for the differences observed between the number of free-living and ingested T. amphioxeia would represent a deviation from the canonical descriptions of predator-prey relationships among marine microbes (Strom 2002).
-However, without a cultured representative of M. major, the specifics of this predator-prey relationship remain speculative.
-It is clear that, while environmental conditions (such as nutrient availability) affect the physiology of T. amphioxeia and abundance of the cryptophyte plays a significant role in the control of the M. major bloom, the unique interactions between this ciliate and its cryptophyte prey contribute to M. major’s proliferation in estuaries.
+Despite evidence that this study took place during the decline of the red water blooms, a significant population of Mesodinium was still able to be sustained.
+A few different possible phenomena could enable Mesodinium’s presence in the estuary despite the low abundances of free-living T. amphioxeia.
+One explanation is that the T. amphioxeia ingested during the bloom initiation phase is sufficient enough to maintain the ciliate population for an extended period of time.
+In both the Korean and Antarctic isolate of the related ciliate, M. rubrum, it has been shown that the prey plastids can not only persist, but also maintain photosynthetic function for >90 days (Johnson and Stoecker 2005, Johnson et al. 2007, Myung et al. 2013).
+Another possible explanation is the replication of the T. amphioxeia plastids inside the host cell, as seen in the Antarctic strain of M. rubrum (Johnson et al. 2006, 2007).
+Finally, the “storage” of cryptophyte prey attached to the cirri of the ciliate, described in Peterson et al. (2012), may enable Mesodinium to maintain growth when free-living prey are scarce.
+These attached prey cells are not included in the free-living cryptophyte population quantified using flow cytometry, but could represent a significant portion of the prey available to Mesodinium.
+Many questions involving the attached cryptophytes, including whether or not the cells are still capable of replication, have yet to be fully investigated.

+It appears as though the ability of Mesodinium to persist for such long periods of time in the estuary, despite limited availability of free-living cryptophytes, is unlikely to be explained by a singular aspect of the interaction between T. amphioxeia and the ciliate.
+Additionally, without a cultured representative of Mesodinium major, the bloom-forming species in the CRE, the specifics of this predator-prey relationship remain speculative.
+It is clear that, while environmental conditions (such as nutrient availability) affect the physiology of T. amphioxeia and abundance of the cryptophyte plays a significant role in the control of the Mesodinium bloom, the unique interactions between this ciliate and its cryptophyte prey contribute to Mesodinium’s proliferation in estuaries.

 Acknowledgments